Aliases for RPS6KA2 Gene

 Previous GeneCards Identifiers for RPS6KA2 Gene

 This gene encodes a member of the RSK (ribosomal S6 kinase) family of serine/threonine kinases.
-This kinase contains 2 non-identical kinase catalytic domains and phosphorylates various substrates, including members of the mitogen-activated kinase (MAPK) signalling pathway.
+This kinase contains two non-identical kinase catalytic domains and phosphorylates various substrates, including members of the mitogen-activated kinase (MAPK) signalling pathway.
 The activity of this protein has been implicated in controlling cell growth and differentiation.
-Alternate transcriptional splice variants, encoding different isoforms, have been characterized. [provided by RefSeq, Jul 2008]
+Alternative splice variants, encoding different isoforms, have been characterized. [provided by RefSeq, Jan 2016]

 GeneCards Summary for RPS6KA2 Gene

-RPS6KA2 (Ribosomal Protein S6 Kinase, 90kDa, Polypeptide 2) is a Protein Coding gene.
-Diseases associated with RPS6KA2 include coffin-lowry syndrome.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include protein serine/threonine kinase activity and ribosomal protein S6 kinase activity.
-An important paralog of this gene is MKNK2.
+RPS6KA2 (Ribosomal Protein S6 Kinase A2) is a Protein Coding gene.
+Among its related pathways are Activated TLR4 signalling and Long-term potentiation.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is RPS6KA3.

 UniProtKB/Swiss-Prot for RPS6KA2 Gene